pukkandan/youtube-dl/README.md

                                      videos
     --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
+                                     (Same as --no-youtube-include-dash-manifest)
-    youtube-include-dash-manifest    Download the DASH manifests and related data on YouTube videos (default)
+    --youtube-include-dash-manifest  Download the DASH manifests and related data on YouTube videos (default)
+                                     (Same as --no-youtube-skip-dash-manifest)
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,